Updated June 9, 2023

 |Speed||Reads are fast||Both reads and writes are fast|

 |Use Case||OLTP (Online transaction processing)||Analytics (Audio, video, logs, etc.), Data Discovery|

 |Data Objects||Works on Relational Tables||Works on Key/Value Pair|

 |Hardware Profile||High-End Servers||Commodity/Utility Hardware|

-By the above comparison, we have come to know that HADOOP is the best technique for handling Big Data compared to that of RDBMS.
-As day by day, the data used increases and therefore a better way of handling such a huge amount of data is becoming a hectic task.
-Analysis and storage of Big Data are convenient only with the help of the Hadoop eco-system than the traditional RDBMS.
-Hadoop is a large-scale, open source software framework dedicated to scalable, distributed, data-intensive computing.
-This framework breakdowns large data into smaller parallelizable data sets and handles scheduling, maps each part to an intermediate value, Fault-tolerant, reliable, and supports thousands of nodes and petabytes of data, currently used in development, production and testing environment and implementation options.
+The above comparison concludes that Hadoop is a better technique for handling Big Data than RDBMS.
+As day by day, the data used increases, and therefore, a better way of handling such a massive amount of data is becoming a hectic task.
+Analysis and storage of Big Data are more convenient only with the help of the Hadoop eco-system than the traditional RDBMS.
+The Hadoop software framework is open-source and dedicated to scalable, distributed, data-intensive computing at a large scale.
+This framework breakdowns extensive data into smaller parallelizable data sets and handles scheduling maps for each part to an intermediate value is Fault-tolerant, reliable, and supports thousands of nodes and petabytes of data currently used in the development, production, and testing environment and implementation options.